Mach-web/Machine_learning/README.md

 #### time_windows.ipynb

 Created a dataset of 10-step windows for training.
+The last function takes a time series and converts it to a dataset with windows.
+It takes series, window_size, batch_size and buffer_size as the arguments.